 Median

-The median is the middle value of a data series and divides the data set so that half of the data lies above the median and the other half below.
-This property makes the median significantly less sensitive to outliers or strongly deviating data points, as only the position of the extreme data points plays a role for it and not their absolute level.
+The median is the middle value of a data series and divides the data set so that half of the data lies above and the other half below it.
+This characteristic makes this key figure significantly less sensitive to outliers or strongly deviating data points, as only the position of the extreme data points plays a role and not their absolute value.

-For the income example above, this means that the median must lie exactly between 32,000 and 35,000, as this is where the middle of the data set lies.
-This results in a median of (32,000 + 35,000) / 2 = 33,500.
-This value provides a more realistic statement about the middle of the data distribution compared to the mean value, as it is not distorted by the outlier income.
+For the income example above, this means that the median must lie exactly between 32,000 and 35,000, as this is the middle of the data set.
+This results in a value of (32,000 + 35,000) / 2 = 33,500, which provides a more realistic statement about the middle of the data distribution compared to the mean value, as it is not distorted by the outlier income.

-Due to this property, this key figure is primarily used in applications in which data is often distorted and outliers play a major role, such as in income statistics, real estate prices, or medical data.
+Due to this property, the median is primarily used in applications in which data is often distorted and outliers play a major role, such as in income statistics, real estate prices, or medical data.

 Mode